krischik/SteemRubyTutorial/Documents/Part-6.md

    Conversion_Rate_Steem = _base.to_f / _quote.to_f
 ```

 Calculate the conversion Rate for VESTS to STEEM.
-Here too we use the Amount class to convert the string values into amounts.
+Here too the Amount class is used to convert the string values into amounts.

 ```ruby
    _total_vesting_fund_steem = Amount.new _global_properties.total_vesting_fund_steem